barongello/barongello.github.io/cv/cv.md

 Worked in a project to visualize and create voxel regions of magnetic resonance images of brains

-These data were then used to train a neural network to automatically recognize brain's regions and detect potential anomalies
+These data were then used to train a neural network (artificial intelligence) to automatically recognize brain's regions and detect potential anomalies

 ### Universidade de São Caetano do Sul